LokarajR/LokarajR/README.md

 I'm a Machine Learning Engineering Under-Graduate student at **SRM Institute of Science and Technology**.

-I'm currently working on ML topics like NLP and Reinforcement Learning.
+I'm currently working on ML topics and actively seeking for internships.
 I'm always working on new projects and am actively seeking opportunities to collaborate on open-source AI projects or research.

 ---